norkator/open-intelligence/README.md

 # Open-Intelligence

-Tools to process security camera (<b>any camera</b>) motion triggered images and sort seen objects (labels) in different categories.
+Tools to process security camera (<b>any camera</b>) motion triggered images and sort seen objects in different categories.
 Inserts data into Postgresql database for further processing.
-Simple web page interface with statistics, images, voice.
+Simple web page interface with statistics, images, voice and tools.
 Includes simple Android app which uses private key only SSH tunneling to connect to your open intelligence server API to view same web page securely.

-Goal is to make this fairly easy to setup and powerful so.. say goodbye to privacy.
+Open Intelligence is suitable from private properties to small businesses.
+Not capable to work well with huge crowded places yet.

+Target goal is to make this useful information gathering tool to provide data for better front end application which will be closed source product.

-I have been influenced by Person Of Interest tv series.
+Influenced by Person Of Interest TV series.

-Note that `/libraries` folder has Python applications made by other people.
-I have needed to make small changes to them, that's why those are included here.

 <p align="start">
   <img src="https://github.com/norkator/Open-Intelligence/blob/master/other/img1.PNG" width="280">